María Luisa Bombal

 María Luisa Bombal Anthes ([maˈɾi.a ˈlwisa βomˈβal]; Viña del Mar, 8 June 1910 – 6 May 1980) was a Chilean novelist and poet.
 Her work incorporates erotic, surrealist, and feminist themes.
 She was a recipient of the Santiago Municipal Literature Award.
+In 1938 she published her most famous novel The Shrouded Woman (Spanish: La amortajada).

 Biography

 María Luisa was born in 1910 to Martín Bombal Videla and Blanca Anthes Precht.

 As a child, Bombal attended the Catholic girls school Colegio de los Sagrados Corazones in Santiago.
 After her father's death in 1919, Bombal went with her mother and sisters to live in Paris, where she finished her studies at the Lycée privé Sainte-Geneviève.
 Bombal enrolled at the University of Paris, where she studied literature and philosophy.
 She also attended the Lycée La Bruyère and the Sorbonne, where she began to write.
 After Bombal completed her university studies, she returned to Chile in 1931, where she reunited with her family.

 Bombal also studied violin with Jacques Thibaud and drama with Charles Dolan.

 In 1938 Bombal published La amortajada, which earned her the Santiago Municipal Literature Award in 1941.
 While living in the United States, she wrote a novel in English, The House of Mist, which was a translation and extensive readaptation of her Spanish-language novel La última niebla.
 The House of Mist was later translated into Spanish by Lucía Guerra.